azenkoc/Getting-and-Cleaning-Data-Course-Project/README.md

 4-Independent data set, containing average of each variable for each activity and each subject.
 Data melted and casted according to Subject and Activity columns.

-5- Resulting tidy data set written as tidyDataSet.csv.
+5- Resulting tidy data set written as tidyDataSet.txt.